harveyjavier/cv-harveyjavier/README.md

 ### SparkLearn EdTech MOOC Platform

-* MOOC and LMS platform for SparkLearn EdTech's online courses, and one of its flagship course, the Blockchain Developer Bootcamp ([lrn.ac/bdb](https://lrn.ac/bdb)).
+* MOOC and LMS platform for SparkLearn EdTech's online courses, and where one of its flagship cohort, the Blockchain Developer Bootcamp ([lrn.ac/bdb](https://lrn.ac/bdb)) is hosted.
 * Platform: Web
 * Web app link: [lrn.ac](https://lrn.ac)
-* Affiliate: SparkLearn EdTech Inc.
-* Deployed on 2022

-### SparkLearn EdTech Payment App

-* Payment web app for accessing the paid courses of SparkLearn EdTech's MOOC ([lrn.ac/app](https://lrn.ac/app)), and Blockchain Developer Bootcamp ([lrn.ac/bdb](https://lrn.ac/bdb)).
-You can pay via crypto using MetaMask wallet with the following supported tokens: SRK, SRKb, SFUEL, ETH, BNB, USDT, BUSD.
-Payment via fiat will be rolled out soon.
-* Platform: Web
 * Affiliate: SparkLearn EdTech Inc.
 * Deployed on 2022